 Sodium hypochlorite has a long history.
 Around 1785 the Frenchman Berthollet developed liquid bleaching agents based on sodium hypochlorite.
 The Javel company introduced this product and called it 'liqueur de Javel'.
 At first, it was used to bleach cotton.
 Because of its specific characteristics it soon became a popular compound.
 Hypochlorite can remove stains from clothes at room temperature.
 In France, sodium hypochlorite is still known as 'eau de Javel'.

 Sodium hypochlorite is a clear, slightly yellowish solution with a characteristic odor.
 Sodium hypochlorite has a relative density of is 1,1 (5,5% watery solution).
 As a bleaching agent for domestic use it usually contains 5% sodium hypochlorite (with a pH of around 11, it is irritating).
 If it is more concentrated, it contains a concentration 10-15% sodium hypochlorite (with a pH of around 13, it burns and is corrosive).
 Sodium hypochlorite is unstable.
 Chlorine evaporates at a rate of 0,75 gram active chlorine per day from the solution.
 Then heated sodium hypochlorite disintegrates.
 This also happens when sodium hypochlorite comes in contact with acids, sunlight, certain metals and poisonous and corrosive gasses, including chlorine gas.
 Sodium hypochlorite is a strong oxidator and reacts with flammable compounds and reductors.
 Sodium hypochlorite solution is a weak base that is inflammable.
 These characteristics must be kept in mind during transport, storage and use of sodium hypochlorite.

 Due to the presence of caustic soda in sodium hypo chlorite, the pH of the water is increased.
 When sodium hypo chlorite dissolves in water, two substances form, which play a role in for oxidation and disinfection.
 These are hypochlorous acid (HOCl) and the less active hypochlorite ion (OCl-).
 The pH of the water determines how much hypochlorous acid is formed.
 While sodium hypochlorite is used, hydrochloric acid (HCl) is used to lower the pH.
 Sulfuric acid (H2SO4) can be used as an alternative for acetic acid.
 Less harmful gasses are produced when sulfuric acid is used.
 Sulfuric acid is a strong acid that strongly reacts with bases and that is very corrosive.

 Sodium hypochlorite can be produced in two ways: - By dissolving salt in softened water, which results in a concentrated brine solution.
 The solution is electrolyzed and forms a sodium hypochlorite solution in water.
 This solution contains 150 g active chlorine (Cl2) per liter.
 During this reaction the explosive hydrogen gas is also formed. - By adding chlorine gas (Cl2) to caustic soda (NaOH).
 When this is done, sodium hypochlorite, water (H2O) and salt (NaCl) are produced according to the following reaction: Cl2 + 2NaOH + → NaOCl + NaCl + H2O

 Sodium hypochlorite is used on a large scale.
 For example in agriculture, chemical industries, paint- and lime industries, food industries, glass industries, paper industries, pharmaceutical industries, synthetics industries and waste disposal industries.
 In the textile industry sodium hypochlorite is used to bleach textile.
 It is sometimes added to industrial waste water.
 This is done to reduce odors.
 Hypochlorite neutralizes sulphur hydrogen gas (SH) and ammonia (NH3).
 It is also used to detoxify cyanide baths in metal industries.
 Hypochlorite can be used to prevent algae and shellfish growth in cooling towers.
 In water treatment, hypochlorite is used to disinfect water.
 In households, hypochlorite is used frequently for the purification and disinfection of the house.

 By adding hypochlorite to water, hypochlorous acid (HOCl) is formed: NaOCl + H2O → HOCl + NaOH-

 Hypochlorous acid is divided into hydrochloric acid (HCl) and oxygen (O).
 The oxygen atom is a very strong oxidator.
 Sodium hypochlorite is effective against bacteria, viruses and fungi.
 Sodium hypochlorite disinfects the same way as chlorine does.

 Sodium hypochlorite is applied in swimming pools for water disinfection and oxidation.
 It has the advantage that microorganisms cannot build up any resistance to it.
 Sodium hypochlorite is effective against Legionella bacteria and bio film, in which Legionella bacteria can multiply.
 Hypochlorous acid is produced by the reaction of sodium hydroxide with chlorine gas.
 In water, the so-called 'active chlorine' is formed.
 There are various ways to use sodium hypochlorite.
 For on-site salt electrolysis, a solution of salt (NaCl) in water is applied.
 Sodium (Na+) and chloride (Cl-) ions are produced.
 4NaCl- → 4Na+ + 4Cl-

 By leading the salty solution over an electrolysis cell, the following reactions take place at the electrodes: 2Cl- → Cl2 + 2e- 2H2O + 2e- → H2 + 20H- 2H20 → O2 + 4H++ 4e-

-Subsequently, chlorine and hydroxide react to form hypochlorite:
+Subsequently, chlorine and hydroxide react to form hypochlorite: OH- + Cl2 → HOCl + Cl-

 The advantage of the salt electrolysis system is that no transport or storage of sodium hypochlorite is required.
 When sodium hypochlorite is stored for a long time, it becomes inactive.
 Another advantage of the on site process is that chlorine lowers the pH and no other acid is required to lower pH.
 The hydrogen gas that is produced is explosive and as a result ventilation is required for expolsion prevention.
 This system is slow and a buffer of extra hypochlorous acid needs to be used.
 The maintenance and purchase of the electrolysis system is much more expensive than sodium hypochlorite.
 When sodium hypochlorite is used, acetic or sulphuric acid are added to the water.
 An overdose can produce poisonous gasses.
 If the dosage is too low, the pH becomes to high and can irritate the eyes.
 Because sodium hypochlorite is used both to oxidize pollutions (urine, sweat, cosmetics) and to remove pathogenic microorganisms, the required concentration of sodium hypochlorite depends on the concentrations of these pollutions.
 Especially the amount of organic pollution determines the required concentration.
 If the water is filtered before sodium hypochlorite is applied, less sodium hypochlorite is needed.

 There is no threshold value for to sodium hypochlorite exposure.
 Various health effects occur after exposure to sodium hypochlorite.
 People are exposed to sodium hypochlorite by inhalation of aerosols.
 This causes coughing and a sore throat.
 After swallowing sodium hypochlorite the effects are stomach ache, a burning sensation, coughing, diarrhea, a sore throat and vomiting.
 Sodium hypochlorite on skin or eyes causes redness and pain.
 After prolonged exposure, the skin can become sensitive.
 Sodium hypochlorite is poisonous for water organisms.
 It is mutagenic and very toxic when it comes in contact with ammonium salts.